manzhch/edecob/paper.md

 names(example_event)
 #> [1] "Subject 1"  "Subject 2"  "event_info"
 ```
-We can then choose a subject and plot the corresponding confidence bands.
+We can then choose a subject and plot the corresponding confidence bands \autoref{fig:example}.

 ```
 plot(example_event$`Subject 1`)